Dans-labs/dariah/docs/Components.md

 ###### tables table eId fieldFragments dispatch

 ###### `nextAlt` function
-This function can be used to switch this component from readonly view to edit view and back.
+This function can be used to switch this component from read-only view to edit view and back.
 It will be passed on to the widget that also has the edit controls for submitting and resetting the form.